View Document Text

 requirements and Adviser’s standards of business conduct.
 As such, these policies and

-procedures impose restrictions on employees’ purchase and sale of securities for their
+procedures impose restrictions on employees’ purchases and sales of securities for

-own accounts and the accounts of certain related persons.
-Transactions for Adviser and
+their own accounts and for the accounts of certain related persons.
+Transactions for

-related persons in securities owned or to be purchased for Clients must either be filled
+Adviser and related persons in securities owned or to be purchased for Clients must

-in blocks with other client accounts or satisfy the timing restrictions in Adviser’s policies
+either be filled in blocks with other client accounts or satisfy the timing restrictions in

 Subject to the restrictions above, Adviser and related persons may buy or sell for